-Have you ever prayed for something for a very very long time and then shortly after you received it, had to give it up?
+Have you ever prayed for something for a very long time and then had to give it up shortly after you received it?
 Something similar happened to a woman in the Bible named Hannah.
 She was the wife of a man named Elkanah, she loved her husband, but longed for a child.
 To make matters worse, Penninah, Elkanah's other wife tormented poor Hannah while cradling her own babies.
 She teased her so, but maybe she was also jealous.
 You see Elkanah loved Hannah more and she was probably his first wife.
 So, when they visited the temple every year, Elkanah always gave Hannah the best portion even though she had no children, while Penninah received second best.

 After many years of this, Hannah was at her end.
 She could no longer bear the sorrow of being childless and the meanness of the other woman.
 At what should have been a joyful feast, she refused food and could do nothing but weep.
 Her husband confronts her and doesn't understand why she can't just be happy with him, why does she need a child?